-Maska Builders has scheduled this project for five (5) days per week for construction.
-However, work may need to be performed at any time of the day and every day of the week if the project falls behind schedule.
-In this instance, the Construction Manager may provide 24 hours a day, 7 days a week access to any contractor needing to work to meet the construction schedule.
-All off hours work must be scheduled through the Construction Manager
+It is expected that in order to meet the construction schedule, work may need to be performed at any time of the day and every day of the week.
+The Construction Manager will therefore provide 24 hour a day, 7 days a week access to any contractor needing to work to meet the construction schedule.

 - A. A key factor in quoting this solicitation shall be the amount of time in which the scheduled work shall be completed.
-Your base bid proposal amount shall be predicated on the schedule(s) as administered by Maska Builders, LLC.
-Each subcontractor must review the work to thoroughly familiarize themselves with the time frame required for construction and recognize the possibility of multiple move-ins and overtime. - B. Each bidder must determine whether multiple shifts or weekend work will be necessary to complete his work in the time allotted. - C. If subcontractor fails to meet scheduled milestone completion dates for individual activities, Maska Builders, LLC. shall reserve the right to require additional manpower and/or multiple shift work of that subcontractor until the delayed activity has been corrected.
-These additional requirements will be at no additional cost to Maska Builders, LLC. or the Owner. - D. Preparation and submittals of shop drawings and material samples shall commence immediately following award of contract as necessary to comply with the specification requirements and Maska Builders, LLC.CPM project schedule. - E. All proposals shall include the necessary manpower, crew sizes, overtime, shift-work, supervision and equipment to meet or improve the project schedule as determined by Maska Builders, LLC.
-Bidders should anticipate reasonable modifications to the schedule information included within and bid their item of work accordingly.
+Your base bid proposal amount shall be predicated on the schedule(s) as administered by Maska Builders, LLC Each subcontractor must review the work to thoroughly familiarize themselves with the time frame required for construction and recognize the possibility of multiple move-ins and overtime. - B. Each bidder must determine whether multiple shifts or weekend work will be necessary to complete his work in the time allotted.

+- C. If subcontractor fails to meet scheduled milestone completion dates for individual activities, Maska Builders, LLC shall reserve the right to require additional manpower and/or multiple shift work of that subcontractor until the delayed activity has been corrected.
+These additional requirements will be at no additional cost to Maska Builders, LLC or the Owner. - D. Preparation and submittals of shop drawings and material samples shall commence immediately following award of contract as necessary to comply with the specification requirements and Maska Builders, LLC CPM project schedule. - E. All proposals shall include the necessary manpower, crew sizes, overtime, shiftwork, supervision and equipment to meet or improve the project schedule as determined by Maska Builders, LLC.
+Bidders should anticipate reasonable modifications to the schedule information included within and bid on their item of work accordingly.